 We'd all follow Alice anywhere, of course, and who doesn't thrill to the hunt for the Snark and the Jabberwock?
 But if Carrollingian math problems and philosophical conundra also curl your toes, the Lewis Carroll Society of North America is just the rabbit hole for you!

 Paper, type, ink.
-So simple.
-But in the right hands, they combine to become high art.
-These are those hands.
-Join them in celebrating some of the most beautiful book work being done today.
+So simple, yet so powerful.
+Even in their most basic forms, they have transmitted all of human knowledge, and have the ability to set the world on fire.
+But in the right hands, they can also combine to become high art.
+At the FPBA, these are those hands.
+Their web site is a resource for some of the most beautiful book-work being done today.

 The Antiquarian Booksellers' Benevolent Fund was established in 1952 by booksellers, for booksellers.
 It's an important advocate in times of personal crisis or need.
-You can learn about it at the link above, or more anecdotally Here.
+You can learn about by clicking on the logo above, or more anecdotally here.